haiigas/haiigas/README.md

 #### About me

-- 🔭 I’m currently working at [PT.
+- :telescope: I’m currently working at [PT.
 Pratama Solusi Teknologi](https://pratamatechsolution.co.id) as CEO & Founder.
-- 📫 How to reach me: [office@pratamatechsolution.co.id](mailto:office@pratamatechsolution.co.id?subject=Reach%20From%20Github).
+- :school: I graduated from STT Bandung with a S.Kom degree majoring in Informatics Engineering.
-- 🏫 I graduated from STT Bandung with a S.Kom degree majoring in Informatics Engineering.
+- :mailbox: How to reach me? [office@pratamatechsolution.co.id](mailto:office@pratamatechsolution.co.id?subject=Reach%20From%20Github).

 #### Connect with me
 let's be friends with me and make relation.